-Supporting Chile’s Constitution Making Process
+Supporting Chile’s Constitution Making Process - Phase I

 The Foundation had its first exploratory mission to Chile in March 2020 and the main objective of this trip, was to seek possibilities on how it can support the constitutional reform process in the country.
 The Foundation met with various stakeholders – from government, the judiciary, constitutional law experts, academics and civil society.
 Fruitful meetings took place to establish where the constitution-making process is currently standing and to seek possibilities to constructively support this process when it starts.
 Initially, the intention is to provide comparative legal research on constitutional law topics as requested by stakeholders.